 We have been teaching bioinformatics and programming courses to life scientists for many years now.
 We are also the developers and maintainers of Biostars: Bioinformatics Question and Answer website the leading resource for helping bioinformatics scientists with their data analysis questions.

 We wrote this book based on these multi-year experiences in training students and interacting with scientists that needed help to complete their analyses.
 We are uniquely in tune with the challenges and complexities of applying bioinformatics methods to real problems, and we’ve designed this book to help readers overcome these challenges and go further than they have ever imagined.

 How is this book different?

-We use a Question/Answer based format to explain concepts and demonstrate methods in simple and practical manner.
+We use a Question/Answer based format to explain concepts and demonstrate methods simply and practically.
 We found this to be the most efficient training method for the topics that we cover.

-It is not a what, it is a who.
+It is not a what; it is a who.
 And it could be you.
-It is the person whose responsibilities go beyond well defined boundaries This book is for them.
+It is the person whose responsibilities go beyond clear boundaries.
+This book is for them.

 Visualization inspired by a blog post by Anthony Fejes: Who is a bioinformatician?

 If you are logged in you may manage your account by clicking the link button below.